saradonin/scent_swap/README.md

 ## Usage

-- Register an account or log in if you already have one.
+- Register an account or log in using existing accounts:
+  - superuser: username `admin`, login `admin`
+  - user 1: username `user1`, password `password123`
+  - user 2: username `user2`, password `password123`
 - Browse listed perfumes and brands.
 - Create and manage your perfume collection.
 - Create swap offers for perfumes from your collection.